metabrainz/CAA-spec/caa-specification.md

 Fetch the image that is most suitable for refering to as the "back" of a release.
 This is intentionally vague, and users will help curate this data into something that is meaningful.
-A suggested initially style is to use artwork that users would most likely expect to see in:
+A suggested initial style is to use artwork that users would most likely expect to see in:

 * A tracklisting, barcode, and label